cs399f24/Checkers/README.md

 ## Overview

 This project is an online Checkers game built with Flask and Flask-SocketIO for real-time communication.
 It uses AWS Cognito for user authentication and AWS S3 for static file hosting.
+The system is then deployed with AWS Amplify.

 ## Features